4 Important Venture Capital Trends (2023-2025)

 In fact, Pitchbook also found that 15% of VC funds raised in the first nine months of 2020 were part of funds worth $1 billion or more.

-Venture capital firms have dominated the startup world for as long as there have been traditional “startups.”
+Venture capital firms have dominated the startup world for as long as there have been traditional “startups”.

 Now, investors from all other areas of the financial and business world are looking to gain access to the impressive returns enjoyed by the venture community.

-Search interest in “equity crowdfunding” is up by 5000% over the last decade.
+Search interest in “equity crowdfunding” is up by 133% over the last decade.

 There are basically two ways that equity crowdfunding platforms allow unaccredited investors to access private companies: Regulation Crowdfunding (CF) and Regulation A+.

 In 2016, a section of the 2012 JOBS Act called Regulation CF came into effect.

 The platforms have to be broker dealers or funding portals registered with the SEC.

-But as of March 2021, the SEC raised the cap to $5 million in a 12-month period, giving unaccredited investors access to significantly larger funding rounds.
+But as of early 2021, the SEC raised the cap to $5 million in a 12-month period, giving unaccredited investors access to significantly larger funding rounds.

 And Regulation CF has led to a surge in equity crowdfunding since 2016.

 In fact, 2020’s number is more than the total equity crowdfunding amount raised in 2016-2018 put together ($194 million).

 Regulation A+, on the other hand, allows private companies to basically do a mini-IPO.

-A Regulation A+ offering allows private companies to raise significantly more money from the public (think later venture rounds) but subjects them to higher reporting standards than Regulation CF.
+A Regulation A+ offering allows private companies to raise significantly more money from the public (think later venture rounds), but subjects them to higher reporting standards than Regulation CF.

 WeFunder is the largest company in the Regulation CF funding space.